- Future Students

 What are the degree options?

-The EWU MBA program offers elective concentrations in Accounting or Finance.
+The EWU MBA program offers elective concentrations in Accounting, Finance, and Global Business and Economics.
 Electives may also be chosen from advanced offerings in other business disciplines as well as Public Administration and internship opportunities.

 EWU also offers two dual master's degrees.
 One in Business Administration and Public Administration, and one in Business Administration and a Master of Art in International Business and Economics.